How to redeem your Help to Buy: Equity Loan

-If they approve the property valuation they will write back to you with the amount required to repay the Help to Buy Equity Loan, and will liaise with your solicitor.
+If they approve the property valuation they will write back to you with the amount required to repay the Equity Loan, and will liaise with your solicitor.

 Again you will need to bear in mind solicitor fees and Target's administration fee.

 There's no time limit on when you can begin the process of redeeming your loan.
 You'll also need to be aware that if you move home, you cannot take your loan with you; it was applied to the original purchase only and would need to be repaid on sale of that home.

 For more information on redeeming your Equity Loan or any other post-sale questions please visit

 If you have any other questions about the Help to Buy schemes please feel free to call us on 0800 456 11 88 or email us at email@example.com